kodosa7/jobj42/README.md

 # JobJ42 Website

-## A demoparty website
+## Demoparty website

-This is the website of a JobJ42 demoparty held usually in February in Belgium.
+Static website for JobJ42 Demoparty replacing the old design with a modern style.

 ## Technologies used
 -   HTML
--   CSS (BEM methodology)
+-   CSS (BEM)
--   SCSS
 -   JavaScript